robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

     be the same across all assets (workarounds exist but are not pretty).

-After reading your historical prices into a pandas dataframe ``df``, you need to decide between the avaialble methods for estimating expected returns and the covariance matrix.
+After reading your historical prices into a pandas dataframe ``df``, you need to decide between the available methods for estimating expected returns and the covariance matrix.
 Sensible defaults are :py:func:`expected_returns.mean_historical_return()` and the Ledoit Wolf shrinkage estimate of the covariance matrix found in :py:class:`risk_models.CovarianceShrinkage`.
 It is simply a matter of applying the